 Newly hired executive VP Joe Billhimer this week told PlayPennsylvania the company hopes to launch its online casino and sportsbook in mid-August.
 That’s well ahead of its virus-delayed brick-and-mortar projects, which include a mini-casino in suburban Pittsburgh and a full-sized casino in Philly.

 Billhimer also reiterated the news PlayPennsylvania broke recently that Live! intends to bid for an available mini-casino license on Sept.
 2, with bidding starting at $7.5 million.
 He declined to name the locations, which must be specified as part of the bid.

 The current mini-site under construction should open in the fall and the Philly site in early 2021.

 Sportsbook action heading to Wall Street

 Their moves follow the course set by DraftKings earlier in the year.
-That stock has taken off.
+That stock has taken off along with many other online gambling stocks.

 Bettors flock to books, virus hits pause for some MLB teams